librarysteve/installblynkpi/README.md

 ```shell
 sudo systemctl status blynk
 ```
-*if you see an "actiuve" message (usually in green) you're good to go*
+*if you see an "active" message (usually in green) you're good to go*

 ## To access the admin pannel